 01:28:45SPEAKER_PSK Thank you for.
-I mean, it's a little while ago, but thank you for like, you know, this is, as someone who does conversations like this so often, I know it's not easy to sit through it and engage.
+I mean, I said this a little while ago, but thank you for like, you know, this is, as someone who does conversations like this so often, I know it's not easy to sit through it and engage.
 So thank you.
 Yeah.
 Thank you for giving me a chance to also, to dream, which is not something I let myself do very often.
 Even though people have more recently been poking and prodding me to do so.
-Yeah, so, just thanks is what I want to add to you, to rest of the team that made this possible.
+Yeah, so, just- thanks is what I want to add to you, to rest of the team that made this possible.
 Without sounding egotistical, thank you to me, for forcing this through to this point.
 Where we can actually do this.
 Like it would be, who made this possible and supported it.
 In the texts that I had.
 Yeah.
-Like this is as much, is such a creative, creative collective endeavor.
-That's why I just want to add.
-And I feel like that's part of my story with this.
+Like that's part of my story with this.
 It's not me trying to advertise this or anything.
 But like this is something, this project has been something that has been a dream of mine for so long.
 I think I've told you all this as part of our trainings.
 But for it to finally be at a stage with the ethics, that I could like the best ethics that I could imagine and I'm sure we'll make even more as we go along, but like.
 From the text messages to the brainstorms and the people who emailed me and being like, "Hey, can I help you with something?
 Do you have anything going on?"
 At a time when I was ready to abandon it.
 To the people who are like, "Hey, can we write you into this grant?" to the people were like, "Hey, that's a great idea, Keep on going."
 To the people who are, like, I mean I don't want to thank the people who like bullied and abused me.
 But also like, I hope you're happy.
-Look what you made me do. (laughter).
+Look what you made me do (laughter).
 So yeah, that's all.
-01:30:37SPEAKER_MM Well, thank you so much for sharing your vulnerability or thought process.
+01:30:37SPEAKER MM Well, thank you so much for sharing your vulnerability or thought process.
 Your work.
 Your emotional labor.
 It's not easy.
 This is not easy, these are not easy conversations.
 And yeah, I hope that there's more to come and that we continue learning together.
 01:31:03SPEAKER_PSK Thank you.
 I hope so too.
 I'm going to stop the recording.